Happy New Years, Nerds.

 My personal conception of horseshoe theory did not include MAGA ideologically converging with NAMBLA to form MAGAMBAGLA.

-One of my best friends on earth, and the producer of some of the albums I love the most, is trying something new and awesome (producing YOUR songs): He's a Canadian socialist & self-promotion is literally his worst nightmare, so I'm boosting.
+One of my best friends on earth, and the producer of some of the albums I love the most, is trying something new and awesome (producing YOUR songs): www. instagram.

 Thanksgiving conversation gonna be real quiet this year.